Illinois Sexual Abuse Lawsuits and Settlements

 The common thread present in all of these atrocities?
 Despite complaints lodged by the victims, the respective health care facilities failed to take immediate action, allowing these employees to continue working until they were eventually charged for abusing more patients.

 People complain there are too many lawsuits in this country.
 They might be right.
-But sex abuse lawsuits against hospitals and other medical providers that ignore these predators is one of the few weapons we have to force these healthcare providers to keep these animals in check.
+But sex abuse lawsuits against hospitals and other medical providers that ignore these predators are one of the few weapons we have to force these healthcare providers to keep these animals in check.

 Now, the Illinois State Health Department is pushing a bill aiming to impose financial penalties on hospitals that neglect to report cases of sexual abuse by their staff.
 Additionally, the bill seeks to extend the obligation of reporting abuse allegations involving healthcare workers to doctors’ offices and satellite clinics, applying the same regulations currently enforced for hospitals.